1andreh/-SP24-IXD256-AndrewHuang/Assignment3/two_sketches.md

     servo.move(90)
     servo1.move(90)
 ```
-Buttons on the web server allows easy access to change the state of the vehicle from 'ON' to 'DANCE'.
-There is one caviat where the user must press the ESP32 button to turn off in order to change the state.
-This is because OFF state connects the ESP32 to the webserver, constantly checking the wifi and preventing any loops within the state.
-That is why state 'ON' and 'DANCE' cannot be connecting to the webserver since the states require looping.
+Buttons on the web server allow easy access to change the state of the vehicle from 'ON' to 'DANCE'.
+There is one caveat: the user must press the ESP32 button to turn it off in order to change the state.
+This is because the 'OFF' state connects the ESP32 to the web server, constantly checking the Wi-Fi and preventing any loops within the state.
+That is why states 'ON' and 'DANCE' cannot connect to the web server, as they require looping.